 So, sandwich cravings – my newest Whole30 oddity.
 I’m sure it has something to do with bread, and not being able to have bread, resulting in some unconscious desire to have bread in all it’s forms, and some sort of other psychology thrown in for good measure.

-This tasty, crunchy, rockin’ bowl of goodness, otherwise known as a Whole30 compliant BLT chicken salad, is my jam.
+This tasty, crunchy, rockin’ wonder of goodness, otherwise known as a Whole30 compliant BLT chicken salad, is my jam.
 It’s fast, filling, packable, snackable, and crazy easy.
 I’ve been eating it for three days and I regret nothing.
 Are you ready for dinner in 30 minutes?
 Excellent.
 Let’s do this.

 Let’s get this flavor party started with some herby pan-seared chicken breasts.

-Set those aside, grab a ramekin, and whisk up some avocado oil with Italian spices.
+Set those aside, grab a ramekin, and whisk up some avocado oil and Italian spices.
 Using a pastry brush, evenly coat all sides of the chicken with the herb oil.
-It will be very thick, so it might need a little coaxing to go on evenly, but I have faith in your chicken breast smothering abilities.
+It’ll be very thick, so it might need a little coaxing to go on evenly, but I have faith in your chicken breast smothering abilities.

 Sauté the chicken breasts in a cast iron skillet over medium high heat.
 Four to five minutes on the first side, flip, four to five minutes on the other side.
-Cook ’em until an instant read thermometer inserted into the thickest part of the breast reaches 160*, then remove from the pan and set aside on a plate to rest.
+Cook ’em until an instant read thermometer inserted into the thickest part of the breast reaches 160°F, then remove from the pan and set aside on a plate to rest.

 While the chicken is resting, add the diced bacon to the cast iron skillet and sauté until it’s browned and crispy.
 It will pick up some of the residual herbs from the chicken, and that’s juuuuust fine.
 Remove it with a slotted spoon and set aside.

-Toss in some chopped cucumber, sliced red onion, and chopped sundried tomatoes.
+Toss in some chopped cucumber, sliced red onion, and chopped sun-dried tomatoes.
 If you have some avocado, throw that in too.
 When summer comes back to us, I’ll revisit this salad with fresh tomatoes.
-Winter tomatoes are simply unsatisfactory to me, and love the extra tang that sun-dried tomatoes add.
+Winter tomatoes are simply unsatisfactory to me, and I love the extra tang that sun-dried tomatoes add.
 Just be sure to read your labels and select a brand that’s sugar free, and therefore Whole30 compliant.